AbhiXverse/Solidity-journey/Day 05/Solidity Notes.md

 Note 2 :-
-- Curly brackets with if statements: e.g :
+- With Curly brackets in If condition: e.g :
 ```
 if (amount > balance) {
 revert InsufficientBalance(amount, balance);
 }
 ```
-So, by using Curly bracket after the If condition, all the statements within the bracket a
+So, by using Curly bracket after the If condition, all the statements within the bracket are the part of the If condition and,

+-